NZK95/grubmod/README.md

 - Built-in presets with various configurations.
 - Script generation and execution for automating changes.
 - Error tracking via logging.

+## Known Issues
+- As far as known, it doesn’t work on AMD systems.
+- Some parameters don’t have all possible values.
+- Some parameters names are invalid.

 ## Requirements
 - BIOS image